-The results of the Ambysoft 2008 Agile Principles and Practices survey which explored, among other things, the effectiveness of communication strategies between developers within an agile software development team and between team members and stakeholders, are summarized in the table below.
+The results of the Ambysoft 2008 Agile Principles and Practices survey which explored, among other things, the effectiveness of communication strategies between developers within an agile software development team and between team members and stakeholders, are summarised in the table below.
 Answers, rated on a range of -5 (very ineffective) to +5 (very effective), are fairly well aligned with Cockburn’s own predictions and make a pretty strong case for the necessity of colocation.

 A common and proven approach for an agile team in helping to track and report its work is to use a physical task board.
 Usually done on a wall, the idea is to move task cards about between columns representing “to do”, “in progress” and “done”.
 Note cards are moved by the people who do the work and the resulting board represents the current state of all project work in an easy-to-interpret visual way.
 Teams practicing Scrum refer to this as the Sprint Board.
 This method is common across teams practicing Scrum as well as Kanban.